siwu-945/portfolio/README.md

 ## What is this for?

-- A blog site for me to write and share my thoughts
+- Just a personal space for me to write and share my thoughts

 ## Tech Stack